RabbiGains-eth/satStats/README.md

   View satoshi stats for any Ordinal inscriptions, across all major marketplaces.

-## Update May 21, 2023 v0.2
+## Update May 29, 2023 v0.4
-  - Hot fix for MagicEden marketplace.
+  - Support added for Gamma and Ord.io